-How YouTube and TikTok are transforming the way young people learn!
+How YouTube and TikTok are transforming the way young people learn

 It’s no surprise, then, that the way young people are learning and interacting with the world is also changing, with social media at the heart of that change.
-But wait - there’s more: educators, too, are now taking to social media platforms to engage, entertain and educate our youth in ways they’ve never done before!

 What all of this means is that modern education is starting to look very different from the traditional models followed by schools in the UK and the world.